ClaireCJS/clairecjs_bat/README.md

 # I would absolutely love feedback! 🤓

 I would love to know how this works out for somebody who has never done it.
+Nobody outside of my own family has ever tried to use my environment.
 Such feedback is something I could use to further generalize my scripts to be more workable for other people.